 The Clothing & Textile Industry

-The global clothing and textile industry is a multitrillion dollar industry.
+At the same time, the global clothing and textile industry is a multitrillion dollar industry.
 And each year, countless numbers of individuals suffer and die for the production of clothing, accessories, and other textiles.
 Modern slavery—forced labor—is a problem across multiple continents.